University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_6.md

 # **3. AMR variant detection**

-## 3.1 Reference genome annotation
+## 3.1 Annotate the reference genome

+You will first work with Patient 1 - you will use the susceptible isolate MSHR3763 as the reference genome

+You first need to annotate MSHR3763 so that, when you identify variants, you can determine whether they occur within genes and predict their possible consequences.

-Whole genome annotation is the process of identifying features of interest in genomic DNA sequences and labeling them with useful information. `prokka` (https://github.com/tseemann/prokka) is a software tool to rapidly annotate bacterial, archaeal and viral genomes, and was written by a world leading bioinformatician, Torsten Seemann.
+ You will use `prokka` (https://github.com/tseemann/prokka), a software tool to rapidly annotate bacterial, archaeal and viral genomes, and was written by a world leading bioinformatician, Torsten Seemann.

-You will first work with the isolates associated with patient 1.

 Run `prokka` to annotate the primary isolate (MSHR3763) from patient 1: